EliteFarmers/Website/README.md

 **Community Discord:** https://elitebot.dev/discord \
 **Development/Support Discord:** https://elitebot.dev/support

+## Licensing

+This project is licensed under the GPL-3.0 license.
+See the [LICENSE](./LICENSE) file for details.

+Folders under `packages/` may have different licenses, see the respective LICENSE files in those folders for details.

 ## Developing

 Note that this website requires the backend API to be running as well.
 You can find the repository for that [here](https://github.com/EliteFarmers/API).
 You _can_ use the actual API at https://api.elitebot.dev, but your access to that will be limited by the ratelimiting policies, and won't be suitable for work with any admin routes because you won't have the permissions needed.